fml-fam/fmlr/README.md

 # fmlr

-* **Version:** 0.2-0
+* **Version:** 0.2-1
 * **License:** [BSL-1.0](http://opensource.org/licenses/BSL-1.0)
 * **Project home**: https://github.com/fml-fam/fmlr
 * **Bug reports**: https://github.com/fml-fam/fmlr/issues
 * **Documentation**: https://fml-fam.github.io/fmlr

-Interface to the [fml library](https://github.com/fml-fam/fml). fml is a C++ library defining a single interface for multiple dense matrix types, principally CPU, GPU, and MPI.
+fmlr is an R interface to the [fml library](https://github.com/fml-fam/fml).
+It defines a single interface for multiple dense matrix types, principally CPU, GPU, and MPI.

 fmlr is a "medium-level" interface to computational linear algebra.
 It is higher-level than directly working with, for example, the BLAS.
 But it is lower-level than a high-level interface like R or Armadillo.